Zenos Frudakis

 Zenos Frudakis (born July 7, 1951) is an American sculptor whose diverse body of work includes monuments, memorials, portrait busts and statues of living and historic individuals, military subjects, sports figures and animal sculpture.
-Over the past four decades he has sculpted monumental works and over 100 figurative sculptures included within public and private collections throughout the United States and internationally.
+Over the past four decades he has sculpted monumental works and over 150 figurative sculptures included within public and private collections throughout the United States and internationally.
 Frudakis currently lives and works near Philadelphia, and is best known for his sculpture Freedom, which shows a series of figures breaking free from a wall and is installed in downtown Philadelphia.
 Other notable works are at Arlington National Cemetery in Virginia, Brookgreen Gardens in South Carolina, the National Academy of Design, and the Lotos Club of New York City, the Imperial War Museum in England, the Utsukushi ga-hara Open Air Museum in Japan, and the U.S. Embassy in Pretoria, South Africa.

 Biography

 Born on July 7, 1951, in San Francisco, Frudakis is the oldest of five children.
-He was born to Greek-American parents, and was raised primarily in Northwestern Indiana, with the exception of several years in Wheeling, West Virginia.
+He was born to Greek-American parents, and was raised primarily in Northwest Indiana, with the exception of several years in Wheeling, West Virginia.
 As a child, Frudakis first began to sculpt under the family's kitchen table with a piece of dough given to him by his mother as she was preparing to bake bread.
 Growing up in Greek family culture, Frudakis began drawing and reading at a young age, initiating a lifelong discipline of studying and creating art each day.
 Artistic inspirations come from ancient Greeks, and sculptors Michelangelo, Gian Lorenzo Bernini, Jean-Baptiste Carpeaux and Auguste Rodin.

 Frudakis' initial years in college were close to home in the Gary, Indiana area due to illness of his father.
 During this time, he spent summers working in steel mills, and in 1970 to 1971, attended Indiana University Northwest Extension.

 In 1972, Frudakis moved to Philadelphia to study at the Pennsylvania Academy of the Fine Arts.
 Concurrently, he also studied sculpture privately with Prix de Rome winner Evangelos Frudakis, his elder brother.
 Frudakis studied painting privately with Prix de Rome winner James Hanes.
 From 1977 to 1983, he attended the University of Pennsylvania, where Frudakis earned bachelor's and master's degrees in Fine Arts.